ikjordan/picozx81/README.md

   + This game generates 31 lines of text.
 As the emulator only displays 30 line of text, one can choose to display either the top or the bottom line.
 Set `Centre` to `off` to display the top line (which includes the score).
 The game is still playable without the bottom line being visible.
 The QS sound board is emulated correctly

 # Developer Notes
+## Use with an original ZX80/ZX81 keyboard
+There are not enough unused GPIO pins on the Pimoroni demo boards to allow the direct connection of a ZX80/81 keyboard, but it can be done by using another Pico to convert the ZX80/81 keyboard into a USB keyboard.
+It may seem excessive to use a whole pico as a keyboard controller, but they are cheap and there is enough space to put the Pimoroni board, plus another Pico, plus a small USB hub into a ZX80 or ZX81 case

+Code to convert a ZX8x keyboard to USB can be found at [ZX81_USB_KBD](https://github.com/ikjordan/ZX81_USB_KBD).
+This code has been used to successfully connect a ZX81 keyboard to this emulator.
+If the keyboard is the only peripheral, then it can be plugged straight into the USB port of the Pico on the emulator board with the power connected to the USB power socket of the Pimoroni board.
+If other USB peripherals (such as another keyboard, or a USB joystick) also need to be connected then the ZX80/81 keyboard can be connected via a USB hub

+To access the function menus from a ZX80/81 keyboard enable the `doubleshift` configuration option

 ## Performance and constraints
 The initial port from sz81 2.3.12 onto the Pico ran at approximately 10% of real time speed.
 Use of the Z80 emulator originally written for xz80 by Ian Collier, plus optimisation of the ZX81 memory access, display and plot routines allows the emulator to run at 100% of real time speed.
 The display of a full 320 by 240 image in real time (e.g. [MaxDemo](https://bodo4all.fortunecity.ws/zx/maxdemo.html)) uses approximately 90% of the available CPU clock cycles.
 An overclock to 250MHz is required

 Corrections to the tstate timings were made for `ld a,n; ld c,n; ld e,n; ld l,n; set n,(hl); res n,(hl);`
 ## Possible Future Developments
++ Add support for the [PicoMite](https://geoffg.net/picomitevga.html) board
 + Add volume control
 + Add vsync (TV) based sound
 + There are some interesting developments to extend PicoDVI to include audio over the HDMI signal